1 W. Main St. | Newcastle, WY 82701

 The County Clerk maintains permanent records of all filed and recorded real property documents by metes and bounds, including oil and gas leases, royalty, warranty, and quit claim deeds; processes, files, and indexes papers pursuant to state law and local ordinance; and maintains permanent records of property documents, records, and subdivision maps.
 Other documents filed include mortgages, oil and gas liens with overriding royalties, affidavits of heirship, survivorship, notary public, military discharges, and powers of attorney.

 In 2017-2018, the Clerk’s Office digitized the entire land vault, from the founding of Weston County to present.
 Weston County’s recorded documents are now available on the web at Weston County Land Records, allowing customers to subscribe and gain access, view, download and/or print images.
-For an account, please contact Big Horn Imaging LLC at 307-461-8800.
+For an account, please contact Vaultside at 307-461-8800.

 Liens and Uniform Commercial Code